Updated March 5, 2022 . AmFam Team

 One quick way to get started with home security for renters is by purchasing a smart video camera.
 They’re cameras that can do everything from monitoring a package delivered to your front porch to screening visitors via smartphone.

-Setup will require some drilling, so you might want to get the green light from your landlord first.
+Setup will require some drilling, so be sure to get the green light from your landlord first.
 Other versions of these cameras offer indoor monitoring.
 They're easy to set up with some products using magnetic or suction cup mounts so you don't have to drill into the wall.

 Smart plugs and outlets are becoming popular as well.
 With the ability to power on and off lights remotely — or randomly — renters can make it look like they’re home while away.

 And smart thermostats are saving renters money throughout the year.
 Tenants are seeking out homes with the ability to remotely adjust the temperature — so they’re able to program their thermostat and keep costs down all year long.

 If you're looking for a great way to streamline apartment living, you might want to take advantage of personal virtual assistant apps and technology.
 Most of the well-known smart devices, like Google Home, Google Assistant and Amazon's Alexa, can execute commands across your home.

 They also work with new smart home appliances.
 Specifically, home hubs like Google Assistant and Amazon Alexa work in tandem with smart wireless speakers.
 Likewise, Apple offers similar voice-controlled convenience, but without the need for a wireless smart speaker.
 With the Apple’s HomePod, you can control connected devices around your apartment.

 Before you purchase smart lights and other connected devices for your apartment, make sure they're compatible with whatever virtual personal assistant you're using.